The Big Picture

 15/17

-88% of tracked UK industries will see workforce reductions by 2030
+88% of tracked UK industries are projected to see workforce reductions by 2030 in the AI-on scenario

 Total AI Investment (2024)